Nebula-Block-Data/docs/API_Reference/Billing_Resources/Get_Payment_History.md

 #### message `string`

-A message confirming the successful retrieval of user transactions.
+A description of the status of the request.

 ## Example